noahehall/theBookOfNoah/0current/databases/looker.md

 ### limits

 - supports 4k rows & unlimited columns
-- however you should limit the rows/columns renders at any single time
+- however you should limit the rows/columns rendered at any given time
 - FYI
   - if you reach a row limit, you cannot sort by row totals or table calculations